mila-iqia/cookiecutter-pyml/README.md

 (Orion is a hyper-parameter search tool - see https://github.com/Epistimio/orion - that is already configured in this project)

+In any case, the run script will take multiple config files as arguments (`--configs`).
+This is because the config files will be merged together thanks to OmegaConf (the latter takes precedence).
+Note the param `--cli-config-params` can also be used, at CLI time, to modify/add more parameters.

 #### Run locally

 For example, to run on your local machine without Orion: